 Fortunately, 23 Attorney Generals and city counsels across the country immediately litigated the constitutionality of the rule and the rule was vacated.
-Compassion & Choices is seeking to permanently rescind the rule.Other examples include opposition-filed lawsuits in New Jersey and California arguing that the state’s medical aid in dying laws are unconstitutional.
+Compassion & Choices is seeking to rescind the rule permanently.Other examples include opposition-filed lawsuits in New Jersey and California arguing that the state’s medical aid in dying laws are unconstitutional.
 While the laws include provisions that allow doctors to opt-out of participating in medical aid in dying, the lawsuits claim that a doctor's obligation to transfer the medical record or document a patient’s request for medical aid in dying is a violation of their 1st Amendment rights.
-The opposition claim directly contradicts the long-practiced standard of medical care, which is based on a doctor’s oath to their patients and an understanding that patients, not doctor’s, own their medical record.
+The opposition claim directly contradicts the long-practiced standard of medical care, which is based on a doctor’s oath to their patients and an understanding that patients, not doctors, own their medical records.

 What Can be Done to Limit the Negative Impact of Health Care Facility Refusals to Provide Care?

 On a personal level, patients should interview their health facilities and care providers to determine whether ethical and religious directives or other policy-based restrictions govern their treatment plans and consider transferring care to another provider if the answer is concerning.

 On a more global level, we are employing an integrated approach to combat healthcare facility refusals to provide care, which includes:

 - Creating and supporting legislation that allows physicians to opt-out without blocking care.
 We are actively monitoring and pursuing legislation that continues to give doctors and other healthcare providers the ability to opt-out of prescribing aid-in-dying medication without allowing them to impose their values in a way that would block care.